wmay/euc-safety/_guides/feet.md

 Touring-style motorcycle boots (as opposed to shoes) will provide more shin and back-of-leg protection, while still being reasonably comfortable.

-One possible shortcoming of motorcycle shoes and touring boots is that they don't have much impact protection on the back of the foot, at least not above the heel.
-Motorcycle racing boots and motocross boots provide more protection, but they're expensive and more awkward when not on a motorcycle.
-The Japanese motorcycle gear company Komine makes a more convenient alternative, the [SK-481 Ankle Protector](https://japan.webike.net/products/20127444.html).
-(Though as of April 2023 I'm the only EUC rider I know of who's tried it.)
+Even higher levels of protection can be found in motorcycle racing boots and motocross boots.
+However, they look relatively awkward for EUC use, and it's not clear that the extra protection is needed.
+Komine's [SK-481 Ankle Protector](https://japan.webike.net/products/20127444.html) is another option for lower leg armor.
+(As of May 2023 I'm the only EUC rider I know of who's tried it.)